anza-xyz/solana-pay/README.md

 ### Accept payments in person
 Run the open-source point-of-sale app to start accepting payments in-person.
 [Read the docs to get started.](point-of-sale/README.md)

+## Getting Involved

+Solana Pay is an open standard to facilitate commerce on Solana.
+We are looking for more contributors to help develop the ecosystem.
+Here are a few ideas if you're looking to get involved:

+### eCommerce Platform Integrations
+To get as many merchants accepting payments on Solana as possible we need to provide easy ways to set up Solana Pay on all eCommerce platforms.

+Solana Labs has started a reference implementation for Shopify which you can see here to get a sense of how this might work.

+Here are some of the top eCommerce platforms that we're looking to integrate to:

+* WooCommerce
+* Magento
+* BigCommerce
+* Wix
+* Squarespace

+### Other possible projects
+* Mobile SDKs
+* Checkout UX Components

+Do you have another idea?
+Feel free to open an issue to discuss it with the community.

 ![Solana Pay](solana-pay.png)

 ## License